mongodb/mongo-cxx-driver/etc/releasing.md

 Update the [SSDLC Report spreadsheet](https://docs.google.com/spreadsheets/d/1sp0bLjj29xO9T8BwDIxUk5IPJ493QkBVCJKIgptxEPc/edit?usp=sharing) with any updates to new or known vulnerabilities.

+Update `etc/third_party_vulnerabilities.md` with any updates to new or known vulnerabilities for third party dependencies that affect the standard release product for the MongoDB C++ Driver.

 Commit the latest version of the SBOM document into the repo.
 (This may just be a modification of the timestamp.)

 ## Check and Update Snyk